 The research activities of the Neuroscience subject group are aimed at understanding the structure, function and development of the nervous system, and the causes of various neurological disorders.
 We have particular strengths in the senses, synaptic physiology and the molecular and cellular mechanisms of learning and memory.

 Our work utilizes a range of techniques, from molecular biology to electrophysiology and multiphoton microscopy, and a range of organisms, from mice to zebrafish and fruit flies.
 We are funded by programme and project grants from The Wellcome Trust, The MRC and the BBSRC.
-Many of us will soon be located in a new Centre for Neuroscience - a three-storey building specially refurbished to provide the infrastructure required for the best research.
+Many of us are now located in a new Neuroscience Centre - a three-storey building specially refurbished to provide the infrastructure required for the best research.
 This building will foster a highly interactive and collaborative way of working, with substantial sharing of space and facilities.
-Refurbishment should be complete by the end of 2013.
 The research of laboratories in the Neuroscience Subject Group is summarized below.

 Principal investigators and labs

 Dr Claudio Alonso

 Work in the Alonso Lab investigates the molecular mechanisms controlling gene function during animal development.
 In particular, we seek to define the mechanisms and roles of RNA regulation within the genetic programs that underly the formation of complex tissues, such as the nervous system.

 For more information visit the Alonso Lab website.

 The Benjamin Lab carries out research in neuroscience, particularly in the field of learning and memory.